BV solutions constructed by epsilon-neighborhood method

 The energy-dissipation upper bound is proved for fixed $\eps>0$.
-The energy-dissipation equality is obtained if the solution has only jumps of size less than $\eps$.
+The energy-dissipation equality is obtained if the solution has only jumps of sizes less than $\eps$.

 In this work, we shall discuss one more way to deal with local minimizers.
-The idea is more likely to the viscosity method of Mielke-Rossi-Savar\'e in \cite{MieRosSav-10, MieRosSav-12, MieRosSav-13}, but instead of adding a small viscosity into the dissipation, we consider the minimization problem (\ref{eq:global-stability}) in a small neighborhood of order $\eps$.
+The idea is similar to the viscosity method of Mielke-Rossi-Savar\'e in \cite{MieRosSav-10, MieRosSav-12, MieRosSav-13}, but instead of adding a small viscosity into the dissipation, we consider the minimization problem (\ref{eq:global-stability}) in a small neighborhood of order $\eps$.
 Passing from discrete to continuous time, we obtain a limit $x^{\eps}(\cdot)$.
-Then taking $\eps\to 0$, we get a solution $u(\cdot)$.
-The epsilon-neighborhood approach was first suggested in \cite[Section 6]{Mielke-03} for one-dimensional case when $\eps$ is chosen proportional to the square root of the time-step and the weak local stability was then obtained in \cite{EfeMie-06}.
+Then, by taking $\eps\to 0$, we get a solution $u(\cdot)$.
+The epsilon-neighborhood approach was first suggested in \cite[Section 6]{Mielke-03} for the one-dimensional case when $\eps$ is chosen proportionally to the square root of the time-step and the weak local stability was then obtained in \cite{EfeMie-06}.